idia640/presentations/week12/PITCHME.md

 “Its success came from its stepwise approach.
 First, it imitated genuine far-right commentators by posting hyper-partisan tweets, and attracted their attention by mentioning and praising them.
 Their responses gave it an appearance of legitimacy which allowed it to interact with higher-profile figures, including in the campaign, and to be quoted by genuine media outlets.”
 (2 017, Nimmo, B., How a Russian Troll Fooled America, https://medium.com/dfrlab/how-a-russian-troll-fooled-america-80452a4806d1)

-While measuring influence in social networks is challenging, it is an emergent business area as evidenced by the influential klout measure.
-Finally, while we can be manipulated and driven as a herd, we are also more open to fine-grained targeting than ever before.
+While measuring influence in social networks is challenging, it is an emergent business area as evidenced by the influential klout measure and a huge surge of interest based on bots, counter-influence, fake news, etc. Finally, while we can be manipulated and driven as a herd, we are also more open to fine-grained targeting than ever before.
 We’ll look at a few ways marketing and advertising professionals are gather tiny social signals from users to quantify behavior.

 ---